Updated 17 January 2023 and 15 May 2023.

 - ensuring that leadership is collaborative

 - HWBs and ICPs are expected to work collaboratively in the preparation of the integrated care strategy to tackle challenges that are best dealt with at a system level.
-HWBs must consider whether to revise the JLHWS when they receive the integrated care strategy, and ICPs should use the insight and data held by HWBs when developing their strategy.
+When the HWB receives an integrated care strategy from the ICP, it does not need to refresh the JLHWS if it considers it to be sufficient.
+The integrated care strategy should bring learning from across the system to drive improvement and innovation.

 3. Principles for adult social care sector engagement with ICPs